emilienko/correlationchords/README.md

-<s>correlationchords: A Circular Chord Diagram of Correlations for Stata</s>
+<u>correlationchords: A Circular Chord Diagram of Correlations for Stata</u>

+<b>Description:</b>

-Description: correlationchords is a highly customizable circular chord graph that visualizes the significance level obtained when performing an independence test for all possible combinations of two of a list of variables.
+correlationchords is a highly customizable circular chord graph that visualizes the significance level obtained when performing an independence test for all possible combinations of two of a list of variables.

-Program Limitations:
+<b>Program Limitations:</b>

 1. Due to the complexity of the syntax of the program, it is recomended to run it through its dialog box.